 The Society’s purposes are charitable, educational, scientific and cultural, as well as the following:

-» To assist in the facilitation and coordination of inter-tribal communication in regards to fish and wildlife matters, including issues with treaty rights, court cases related to fish and wildlife, and hunting and fishing regulations.
+» To assist in the facilitation and coordination of inter-tribal communication in regard to fish and wildlife matters, including issues with treaty rights, as well as court cases related to fish, wildlife, and hunting regulations.

 » To protect, preserve and conserve the wise use and management of tribal fish, wildlife, and recreation resources.

 » To educate Native Americans involved in fish and wildlife management, policy decision makers, community members and others similarly dedicated to tribal natural resource management, of the best management practices.